jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/marking_guide.md

 ---

-#### Question 9: Evaluating Machine Learning Model Outputs (ICTAII501 KE14)
+#### Question 9: Characteristics of Key Logic in Algorithms (ICTAII501 KE14)
-*Explain the importance of comparing expected and actual outputs in machine learning models.
-Discuss methodologies used to assess the performance of a model, particularly in terms of alignment with expected outcomes.
-Provide examples from both supervised and unsupervised learning contexts to illustrate different approaches for evaluating model outputs.*
+*Describe the characteristics of the key logic in decision tree algorithms.
+Discuss how these characteristics influence the decision-making process within the algorithm.*

 ```
 Example Response:
-Comparing expected and actual outputs ensures model accuracy.
-Methodologies include confusion matrix for classification tasks and silhouette score for clustering.
-For supervised learning, comparing predicted and true labels reveals misclassifications.
-In unsupervised learning, clustering performance is assessed against ground-truth labels to determine grouping efficacy.
+Decision tree algorithms use a tree-like model of decisions and their possible consequences.
+Key characteristics include nodes representing tests on attributes, branches representing outcomes of tests, and leaf nodes representing class labels or decisions.
+This logical structure allows for clear, interpretable decision-making.
+For example, decision trees are used in credit scoring to evaluate the risk of loan applicants based on their financial history and other attributes.
 ```
 ---
-*Students should explain the importance of comparison, discuss assessment methodologies, and provide examples from both supervised and unsupervised contexts.*
+*Students should describe the key logic of decision trees, discuss its influence on decision-making, and provide real-world examples of their application.*

 ---

-#### Question 10: Evaluating ML Model Accuracy (ICTAII501 KE15)
+#### Question 10: Methods to Compare Expected and Actual ML Outputs (ICTAII501 KE15)
-*Discuss the importance of comparing expected and actual outputs in machine learning models.
-Describe the methodologies and techniques used to assess model performance, particularly in the context of supervised learning.
-Provide real-world examples to illustrate how discrepancies between expected and actual outputs are analyzed and addressed.*
+*Explain the methods used to compare expected and actual outputs in machine learning models, focusing on classification algorithms.*

 ```
 Example Response:
-Comparing expected and actual outputs is crucial for model validation.
-Techniques include accuracy, precision, recall, and F1-score.
-For instance, in fraud detection, discrepancies between predicted and actual labels highlight model weaknesses, guiding improvements through techniques like error analysis and algorithm adjustment.
+Methods to compare expected and actual outputs in classification algorithms include using a confusion matrix, which provides insights into true positives, false positives, true negatives, and false negatives.
+Accuracy metrics, such as precision and recall, further evaluate model performance.
+For instance, in spam detection, these methods help identify misclassified emails, guiding improvements in the model's filtering capabilities.
 ```
 ---
-*Students should highlight the importance of comparison, describe assessment techniques in supervised learning, and provide real-world examples.*
+*Students should explain methods for comparing outputs in classification algorithms, describe relevant techniques, and provide real-world examples of their application.*

 ---

 #### Question 11: Understanding Feature Engineering in Machine Learning (ICTAII502 KE2 - Feature Engineering)
 *Explain the role of feature engineering in the machine learning process.
-Describe the techniques and approaches used in feature engineering to improve model accuracy and efficiency.
-Provide practical examples of how effectively engineered features can impact the performance of machine learning models.*
+Describe the techniques and approaches used in feature engineering to improve model accuracy and efficiency.*

 ```
 Example Response: